 Check app permissions

 What are app permissions anyway?
 They’re those pop-ups that you quickly tap “okay” to when trying to download a new app.
 It might not seem very important, but they determine exactly what your new app can access once installed.
 So, it’s a good idea to pay attention to what you’re allowing.

 If you want to check which permissions you’ve already agreed to, you can find them in your phone settings.
 You can change them there too, if you need to.

 Watch out for open Wi-Fi networks

-We know that open or public Wi-Fi networks can be a welcome sign; especially if you’re desperately trying to save your precious data allowance.
-But, before you connect and start checking work emails or your online banking – remember that an open Wi-Fi network isn’t a secure one and connecting could put your info at risk.
+Open or public Wi-Fi networks can be a welcome sign – especially if you’re desperately trying to save your precious data allowance.
+But before you connect and start checking work emails or your online banking – remember that open Wi-Fi networks aren’t secure.
+Connecting to one could put your info at risk.

-Putting these mobile phone security tips into practise will help to keep your phone and the information stored on it safe and secure.
+These mobile phone security tips will help to keep your phone and the information stored on it, safe and secure.